Comics Writing 301: Scripting Your Mini-Series or OGN

 - You’ll learn tips and tricks to creating a great script and hooking readers fast.

-- You’ll get Andy’s wealth of experience and training.
+- You’ll get Paul’s wealth of experience and training.

-- You and your class will workshop your scripts in the Creators Workshop online community.
+- You and your class will workshop your scripts in the Creators Workshop online community, throughout the class and during the three-month break.

 - You’ll have access to recordings of any class in the series for the duration of the class and a few weeks after its conclusion—so you never have to miss a class!